Pauline Kahurangi Yearbury

 3 MAY – 27 JULY 2025

-Yearbury, formerly Blomfield, was born in Mātauri Bay, Te Tai Tokerau Northland and moved to Tāmaki Makaurau in her teens to attend Elam School of Fine Arts.
-She graduated in 1946, becoming the first Māori person to gain a fine arts qualification.
+Yearbury, formerly Blomfield, was born in Mātauri Bay, Te Tai Tokerau Northland and moved to Tāmaki Makaurau in her teens where she attended Elam School of Fine Arts.
+Completing her studies in 1949, becoming the first Māori person to train in fine arts.
 After tutoring at Elam for a number of years, Yearbury returned to Te Tai Tokerau and established a gallery in Kororāreka Russell with her husband, where she sold and promoted her work.

 Help keep Te Uru humming